travis-ci/docs-travis-ci-com/user/languages/android.md

 ## Default Test Command for Gradle

-if your project has `build.gradle` file in the repository root, Gradle will be used to build it.
+If your project has `build.gradle` file in the repository root, Gradle will be used to build it.
 By default it will use

     gradle check connectedCheck